Exclusive: Snapchat weighs what was once unthinkable - permanent snaps

 The company is also weighing an option to reveal the identities of Snapchat users who make public posts, a person familiar with Snap’s plans said.

-Together the changes would mark a big step in Snap’s effort to lure and keep users by making public content more available outside Snapchat.
+Together the changes would mark a big step in Snap’s effort to lure and keep users by making content shared publicly via the “Our Story” section, more available outside Snapchat.
 They could also create a new revenue source for money-losing Snap, which has seen its user base shrink and executives flee the company.

 But such changes to Snapchat, which launched in 2011 and became an instant hit among teenagers and millennials, could trigger backlash from users who cherish their privacy, especially as rival Facebook Inc has been plagued by scandals over how it handles user data.